Dodge Colt: Fourth generation (1979–1984)

-Fifth generation (1985)
+Fifth generation (1985–1988)

-In September 1984, the fifth generation Dodge/Plymouth Colt appeared (model year 1985).
-There was also a five-door minivan/station wagon called the Dodge/Plymouth "Colt Vista"; this was simply a rebadged Mitsubishi Chariot.
+Beginning in September 1984, the fifth generation Dodge/Plymouth Colt was marketed for model year 1985, as a three-door hatchback, a four-door sedan, and as a five-door minivan/station wagon marketed as the Dodge/Plymouth "Colt Vista"; a rebadged Mitsubishi Chariot.
 A twin-barrel carbureted 68 hp 1468 cc four was the Colt's base engine, while the 4G32BT turbocharged 1.6-litre already seen in the last model year of the previous Colts was optional on the upscale Premier four-door sedan and standard on the GTS Turbo hatchback.
 Power remained 102 hp at 5500 rpm, as for the previous generation.
-A first for FWD Colts was the availability of a three-box four-door sedan body; it and the 3-door hatchback were available in the US from 1985–88; the 5-door hatchback only in 1985 (and only in base E trim) and the wagon not until 1988.
+A first for FWD Colts was the availability of a three-box four-door sedan body; it and the 3-door hatchback were available in the US from 1985 to 1988; the 5-door hatchback only in 1985 (and only in base E trim) and the wagon not until 1988.
 The five-door hatchback was only available for a single model year as Chrysler was worried about this car cannibalizing sales of their own Omni/Horizon.
 The five-door was replaced by the E sedan for 1986.
 In Canada, the five-door hatchback was also available in DL trim.

-Beginning in early 1988, Chrysler Canada began sourcing Colts from Thailand, assembled there from Japanese parts, planning on bringing in 8,000 cars per annum.
+Beginning in January 1988, Chrysler Canada began sourcing Colts from Thailand, assembled there from Japanese parts, planning on bringing in 8,000 cars per annum.
+Thai Colts were imported to Canada until 1994.
 From 1988 (and lasting until 1991), the Colt/Mirage was also marketed as the Eagle Vista in Canada.